Engin-Boot/pong-stage-ImChampion/Stage0/Setting.md

 When the player choose to change the difficulty level

-Then the player is provided with 3 color choices which are
+Then the player is provided with 3 difficulty levels which are

-- Easy (Default choice)
+- Easy (Default choice).
+When Pong Ball hits the paddle its speed increases by 10%.
-- Medium
+- Medium.
+When Pong Ball hits the paddle its speed increases by 20%.
 - Difficult.
+When Pong Ball hits the paddle its speed increases by 30%.